 Do you have to attend school to become an auctioneer?

 Yes, pursuant to Indiana law, an examination applicant must have completed eighty (80) actual hours of auction instruction from a pre-course provider approved by the Indiana Auctioneer Commission.

 What is required to apply for licensure?

-A completed application, $35.00 examination application fee, and proof of school completion.
-Upon passing the examination, the applicant will be notified to pay the license issuance fee of $70.00.
+A completed application, a 70.00 application fee, a $35.00 examination application fee, and proof of school completion.

 When and where is the auctioneer exam given?

 The auctioneer exam takes place every odd month and is given at the Indiana Government Center South.
-The exam begins at 8:30 a.m. (local time) and ends at 12:30 p.m.
+The exam begins at Noon (local time) and ends at 4:00 p.m.
 An exam applicant will be notified by staff when he/she is scheduled to take the exam.
-No walk-in applicants are allowed.
+No walk-in examination candidates are allowed.

 Can a failed examination be reviewed?